Tommy Edman Player Props: Cardinals vs. Athletics

-On Monday, Tommy Edman (.730 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals play the Oakland Athletics, whose starting pitcher will be JP Sears.
+On Tuesday, Tommy Edman (hitting .368 in his past 10 games) and the St. Louis Cardinals face the Oakland Athletics, whose starting pitcher will be Spenser Watkins.
 First pitch is at 7:45 PM ET.

-He hit two homers in his last appearance (going 2-for-3) in his most recent appearance against the Royals.
+In his most recent appearance, he had two hits (going 2-for-5 with an RBI) against the Athletics.

 Tommy Edman Game Info & Props vs. the Athletics